 - Our thermistor came with a small female connector at the end.
-We could have cut if off and stripped the wires to insert into the screw terminal, but we found some male jumper wires and used those instead. - The resistor can be put right into the screw terminal.
+We could have cut it off and stripped the wires to insert into the screw terminal, but we found some male jumper wires and used those instead. - You could also use some short pieces of solid core wire.
+Just strip a few millimeters of insulation off each end so the bare wire is exposed. - The resistor can be put right into the screw terminal.
 No cutting or stripping wires needed, no extra parts required.
 (You will need a small slotted screwdriver though.) - Since both parts are resistors, polarity does not matter.
 Unlike an LED which has a positive side and a negative side and allows current to flow in only one direction, parts with no polarity cannot be connected backwards. - You may notice that there is a connection between one side of the resistor that connects to a piece of tape that also runs between the thermistor and Pin 0.
 We'll examine that next!